ebimor/SLAM/pose_graph_2d/README.md

 ![OPtimization Ouput](https://github.com/ebimor/SLAM/blob/master/pose_graph_2d/output.png)

 This data is obtained via processing the input intel.data in homework 10 of the Robot Mapping course by Cyrill Stachniss.
-Use this [script] https://github.com/ebimor/SLAM/blob/master/lsslam_framework/octave/create_g2o.m!
+Use this [script](https://github.com/ebimor/SLAM/blob/master/lsslam_framework/octave/create_g2o.m)!
 Other avialable data for intel.g2o does not include the pose-to-landmark edges.
 FWIW, this homework has been also done via octave and g20 library and all of the codes are available in this repository.